davidffrench/Pacemaker/Readme.md

 - - -
 ## Project Setup

-How do I, as a developer, start working on the project
+How do I, as a developer, start working on the project?

 Installation: